Easy access to EASA regulations, see link on the left site of this page.

 RMT.0595 LO's and exam systems

 IAAPS chairman Thomas Leoff participated in FCL 002 partnership group.
 The members of IAAPS were already consulted for commenting the concept version of new LO's for the theoretical part of pilot training.
 The result is a number of small corrections, see NPA 2014-29d.
 The comment period ended May 17th 2015.
 In the meantime Rulemaking Task (RMT) .0595 is started as an industry led working group to revise the LO's and exam systems.
 The kick off meeting took place on May 5th and 6th 2015.
-The first results will be published in 2016.
+The results have been published in 2016.
 Members of IAAPS participate in this RMT with 11 persons out of 24.

 The International Pilot Training Copnsortium (IPTC) is a initiative of IATA, ICAO, IFALPA and RAeS with associated members the CAA of Singapore, CASA, EASA, ELFAA, Flight Safety Foundation, GCAA of the UAE (Honourable Company of Air Pilots (formerly GAPAN) IAOPA, UK CAA, USA FAA).